Moiiwa/DevOps/app_python/CI.md

 Also in order to avoid errors during this stage I set up action the way that it
 will ignore this stage in case of failure and will simply build an image.

+###Jobs separation
+I separated jobs into three instead of one big job.
+They will work sequentially, since I have specified that "test" job depend on "build" one and "deploy" depends on "test".
+Thus if one stage fails, others will not run.

+###Github secrets
+In order to save credentials, I have used github secrets, which store dockerhub login and password in an encrypted form.